2026 NFL Free Agency, Live Updates: NFC West

 On the bright side, 2025 first-round draft pick DT Walter Nolen was productive in six appearances.
 2024 first-rounder Darius Robinson is solid as a run defender but still a work in progress as a pass rusher.
 How will the next coaching staff view 2025 third-round DE Jordan Burch?

-More importantly, is 2023 third-rounder Michael Wilson a more reliable first option than 2024 fourth overall pick Marvin Harrison, Jr.?
-Especially after Wilson cleared the 1,000-yard mark in 2025 and posted three double-digit reception games in the process.
+More importantly, will 2024 fourth overall pick Marvin Harrison, Jr. outplay 2023 third-rounder Michael Wilson?
+In fact, Wilson cleared the 1,000-yard mark in 2025 and posted three double-digit reception games in the process.

 2026 Free Agency report/Other Notes: